nrsiward/test1/README.md

 `pip install --user fontmake`

-If you want to isolate all eleven of the libraries fontmake needs, you can install fontmake in a virtual environment and run the scripts there.
+If you want to isolate all eleven of the libraries fontmake needs, you can install fontmake in a python virtual environment and run the scripts there.
 Please note that a virtual environment won't work simply with smith.

 If your smith vm already has fontmake installed, try running ufo2ttf.py.
 If it produces errors concerning modules that cannot be found, you may need to use Python 2 and update the fontmake dependencies: